cosmos/cosmos-sdk/docs/architecture/adr-021-protobuf-query-encoding.md

 Modules that use interface types and need true polymorphism generally force a `oneof` up to the app-level that provides the set of concrete implementations of that interface that the app supports.
-While app's are welcome to do the same for queries and implement and app-level query service, it is recommended that modules provide query methods that expose these interfaces via `google.protobuf.Any`.
+While app's are welcome to do the same for queries and implement an app-level query service, it is recommended that modules provide query methods that expose these interfaces via `google.protobuf.Any`.
 There is a concern on the transaction level that the overhead of `Any` is too high to justify its usage.
 However for queries this is not a concern, and